jgeumlek/WiimoteGlue/README.md

 ##Known Issues

 * Keyboard/mouse emulation is in early stages.
-Notably the virtual mouse is picked up by evdev in "relative" mode, when it should be in "absolute" mode.
 * Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
+* Since the Wii U Pro is already detected by SDL, grabbing leads to "duplicate" controllers.
 * Number of virtual gamepads is hard-coded to 4.
 * Any wiimotes connected before starting WiimoteGlue will be ignored.
 * Currently single-threaded to handle all input events across all controllers.
 May introduce latency?
 Most shared data is written only by the command interface; it is only read elsewhere.
 The real trouble points are adding/deleting entries of the devicelist and keeping track of STDIN commands versus commands from a file.